gwilku/jscan-docs/general/getting_started.rst

 				You *can* connect to your vehicle with engine running but **don't** make any Adaptations unless they are explixitly designed for it.
 It's fine to use Trail View, read Live Data, etc.

-3. To connect with the vehicle via a Bluetooth adapter:
+3. To connect with most modern OBD Adapters there is **no need to pair them with the phone first**.
-	- on Android: pair the BT adapter with the phone, according to the adapter's manual
-	- on iOS: only OBD Link MX+ adapter needs pairing with the phone.
-If you use any other adapter, skip this step

 4. Open JScan app
 5. Select your vehicle
-6. Select your adapter
+6. Select "Autoconnect" if your adapter is listed in the option's description, or choos your proper BT adapter (note, that there are groups for 4.0 BLE and 3.0 & older BT adapters)
 7. Explore

 Wi-Fi adapter